TFT Build Guide: How to Create Your Own Comps

-Let’s say I wanted to build an Dawnbringer team.
+Let’s say I wanted to build an Innovator team.
 To start things off, I want to go through and decide on which units I want to add into the comp.
-You can also make this decision by deciding on a carry unit you want to have.
-For this example, I’ll be making Karma the main carry.
+For this comp, I will assume I either have an Innovator Augment or Innovator Emblem so I can reach 7 Innovators.

 Completing an 8 Unit Comp Build

 After deciding on an initial core of units, you will want to fill out the team comp to fill out 8 units.
-In this scenario, I see that Ivern is a great unit that provides Renewer and Invoker for the team.
-Then, by adding Volibear as my 8th unit, I can get Brawler and Revenant.
+In this scenario, I see that I am missing a 4-cost carry, so I decide to go with Jhin who provides Clockwork for the team.
+Orianna is another example of a carry I can use if I have more magic damage items.

 Deciding on Items for your Build